emer/axon/examples/bench_lvis/bench_results.md

 and performance is roughly similar.

-In general, Prjn.Learn.Trace.SubMean = 1 is *very slow* on both AMD64 and A100 -- very sensitive to out-of-order processing.
+In general, Prjn.Learn.Trace.SubMean = 1 is *very slow* on AMD64 -- very sensitive to out-of-order processing.
 It is now set to 0 for the bench case -- can twiddle and test.
 Makes very little difference on the mac.

 # 1.7.24 Sender-based Synapses